 The child custody and visitation order entered in a Colorado divorce case may have been workable for quite some time, but unexpected, unforeseen events are a part of life.
-Often, things change and the parenting time you had once thought was in your child’s best interests, is no longer in their best interests.
+Often, things change, and the parenting time you had once thought was in your child’s best interests is no longer in their best interests.

-There could be a myriad number of circumstances since the last Court Order that could affect what you believe is in your child’s best interests.
+There could be a myriad of circumstances since the last Court Order that could affect what you believe is in your child’s best interests.
 In some cases, you might be facing changes to your employment, financial situation, or living arrangements.
 Whether your reasons are personal or professional, you realize that the practical implications for your parenting plan are significant.

 Modifying Parenting Time | Colorado Springs Divorce Lawyer

 If there has been a change in circumstances where you believe a modification is in the children’s best interests, we can help.
-You will benefit tremendously by running the facts by a family law attorney at Law Offices of Clifton Black, PC that specializes in modification of parenting time.
+You will benefit tremendously by running the facts by a family law attorney at the Law Offices of Clifton Black, PC that specializes in modification of parenting time.
 Our team has decades of experience representing clients seeking to change their current visitation arrangement, so we can explain the different options for achieving your goals.
 Please contact our offices to schedule a consultation with a Colorado parenting time modification lawyer by calling our offices at (719) 328-1616, and check out a few basics about the laws.

 How Do I Change Parenting Time in Colorado?

 State statutes regarding child visitation, also known as parenting time, anticipate that there may be changes after entry of a court order.
 Parents may experience adjustment to their work schedules or new situations that affect their personal needs.
 At times, the child’s circumstances may have changed, making the current parenting time arrangement not workable.
 Regardless of the specific underlying reasons, the court order that is currently in effect has the operation of law.
 There can be serious consequences for trying to alter it without court permission.